csalvador58/csalvador58/README.md

 # gm/ga, I'm Chris!

 I'm a **community taught developer**, a **tech enthusiast**, and **inspired by Web3** who strongly believes in lifelong learning to level up 🏆.
-A close second to coding is my passion as a **foodie** 🍱.
-I love tasting the masterpieces created by anyone and I find joy in using my creativity in the kitchen to cook my own version of it.

 I'm open to connect with anyone who is along the same dev journey or if you find anything I can contribute to I'll be glad to bring in my past experiences from the Healthcare, Finance/Accounting, and Media audience measurement industries.

 Say hi to me on 👉 [Twitter](https://twitter.com/const_salvador) | [LinkedIn](https://linkedin.com/in/csalvador58) | [Discord](discordapp.com/users/569060434108350465) | [Lens](https://www.lensfrens.xyz/csalvador.lens)